jonpurdy/mosaicbin/README.md

 	* ✓ check if image has already been converted
 	* ✕ clean up conversion directory automatically (will worry about this later)
 	* ✓ easy way to change output size (in menu or config file)
-* put unread counts next to feed titles
+* ✓ put unread counts next to feed titles (needs optimization)
-	* there's no easy way to do this since unread counts aren't available via API
-	* will do it by updating the unread counts every x minutes and store it in memory
-	* if mosaicbin restarts will just get them all again
 * create vagrantfile
 * ✓ get rights to hamburger logo
 * ✓ create license